Approximately 85-90% of the clinical fellow’s time is committed to direct patient care on the Uveitis Service.

 The surgical experience of the uveitis fellow is derived primarily from first-assisting on the surgical volume of the Ocular Immunology Service faculty.
 Generally, fellows will assist on all major and minor procedures.

-Emergency Room Attending Coverage
+Brigham and Women's Emergency Room Coverage

 Most MGH consults are examined by the ER resident on the consult service.
 Occasionally, the consult is specifically referred to the Ocular Immunology and Uveitis Service.
 The majority of these patients are examined during regular clinic hours.
 Patients who require a bedside examination and are unable to transfer to Mass.
 Eye and Ear are evaluated by the fellow and subsequently presented to an attending prior to finalizing a note in the patient’s record.